lpc477/SWENG2020/README.md

 yarn build
 ```

-Next, you need to install the extension has an add-on in your web browser. **The file you want to import in the *manifest.json* file in the *build* folder, NOT the *manifest.json* in the top directory of BE**.
+Next, you need to install the extension has an add-on in your web browser. **The file you want to import is the *manifest.json* file in the *build* folder, NOT the *manifest.json* in the top directory of BE**.

 For Firefox:
 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Installing